ayomide-adekunle/ayomide-adekunle.github.io/privacy.md

 Cancel your account and remove all stored data

-To make a request, contact us at [your email].
+To make a request, contact us at totalmenapp@gmail.com.

-7. Children’s Privacy
+## 7. Children’s Privacy
 We do not knowingly collect personal data from children under 13.

-8. Changes to This Policy
+## 8. Changes to This Policy
 We may update this policy from time to time.
 Updates will be posted in-app or on our website.

-9. Contact
+## 9. Contact
 For questions, email us at: totalmenapp@gmail.com